Build a unique creative career that taps into your passions and aspirations.

-The core of the programme centers on Creative Enterprise studios that offer authentic, problem-based activities, coupled with work-integrated learning, skills in entrepreneurship and commercial links that engage in creative start-ups.
+The core of the programme centres on Creative Enterprise studios that offer authentic, problem-based activities, coupled with work-integrated learning, skills in entrepreneurship and commercial links that engage in creative start-ups.
 Early in your degree, you choose two introductory units to experience your preferred majors.
 Using this experience, you then decide upon a creative industries major, and from there you may select a second major to develop a significant depth of knowledge and skill in two discipline areas.
 Alternatively, you might prefer to develop a wide breadth of knowledge across several discipline areas by adding minors and unit options (electives) to your chosen creative industries major.

 To meet the course requirements of the Bachelor of Creative Industries, you must complete:

 Core units - 72 credit points

 Creative Industries introductory units - 24 credit points

 A Creative Industries major - 96 credit points from one of the specified majors including Creative and Professional Writing; Media and Communication; Drama and Performance; Entertainment; Fashion Communication; Interactive and Visual Design; Music and Sound; and Screen Content Production.

 Complementary studies - one 96 credit point second major, or two 48 credit point minors, or one 48 credit point minor and four-unit options (electives).

 Study overseas while earning credit towards your QUT creative industries degree with one of our worldwide exchange partners.

 Overseas study can be for one or two semesters (or during the semester break) and the units you take can be in a creative or non-creative discipline area, depending on how they match with your QUT course.
 Saving your electives for exchange will allow you the most flexibility.